AlexandreCGithub/archiweb-TD/README.md

 - User can see the number of favorites a recipe has
 - Any one should be able to connected and the website should work

-## 4. Tests & CI/CD Pipeline
+## 4. Tests, CI/CD Pipeline & Good practices

-This project uses a pipeline.
+This project is developped using branches & pull requests and uses a pipeline.

 CI jobs run each time there is an update on a branch with a pull request.
 If a pull request is created on an already existing branch with several commits, the last one is tested.
 They check :